stevenbliu/LoL_Assistant/status.md

         - Download replay `/spectator/v4/download`.
 Parse the .rofl file with RoflParser or League of Stats.
 Processed and store data.
 Delete replay.
         - Unfortunately, Riot's API doesn't provide replays for Public games.
 Only for games you played yourself.
         - Possibly slow collect granular data over time?
 Users have the option to assist in collecting data for this?
 Until then, we may have to use the 60s.
+        - Investgated .rofl files.
+In order to get info from it, we will have to reverse-engineer it.
+Very difficult and time consuming process, so we cannot use replays.
+        - Alternative is to once again use CV to try to solve it.
+Might do this.

 # NOTES: